boivie/lovebeat/docs/getting_started.rst

 your services in.
 You can set a timeout so that the service will change state into **ERROR** if the service hasn't issued a beat within that period of time.

+A service can also be muted.
+This will move it into the **MUTED** state, and then it will not trigger any alerts or cause views to be in **ERROR**.

 Views
 -----